DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

      - Substitution and transposition are two different types of encryption techniques.
 They are both used together in block ciphers today.
 - 🍍**Work factor**: amount of effort necessary to break a cryptographic system, measured in elapsed time.
 When file encryption is strong, it is said to have increased the work factor level.
 Work factor refers to the difficulty of breaking an encrypted file.
 Therefore, it takes significantly more time to hack or break.
 - 🍍**Confusion**: occurs when the relationship between the plaintext and the key is so complicated that an attacker can’t merely continue altering the plaintext and analyzing the resulting ciphertext to determine the key.
-- 🍍**Diffusion** occurs when a change in the plaintext results in multiple changes spread throughout the ciphertext.
+- 🍍**Diffusion** occurs when a change in the 📝plaintext results in multiple changes spread throughout the 📝ciphertext.
 Claude Shannon, at Belcore, wrote a paper in 1945 explaining that confusion and diffusion are two critical concepts in cryptography today.
 Diffusion speaks to the relationship between the plaintext and the ciphertext.
 Basically, what is wanted is to ensure that patterns in the plaintext do not appear in the ciphertext. i.e 📝eliminate patterns
+    - Diffusion occurs when there is enough change from plaintext to ciphertext.
+If one bit of the plaintext is changed there needs to be a significant change to the ciphertext.
+If not, there is too much predictability in the algorithm.
+        - 🎈**Plaintext**: message or data in its readable form, not turned into a secret
+        - 🎈**Cleartext**: any information that is unencrypted, although it might be in an encoded form that is not easily human-readable (such as base64 encoding)
+        - 🎈**Ciphertext**: altered form of a plaintext message so as to be unreadable for anyone expect the intended recipients (it's a secret)

 [3.1](#3.1) Research, implement, and manage engineering processes using secure design principles (OSG-9 Chpts 1,8,9,16).
 The standard secure design principles are: ❄️threat modeling, ❄️least privilege, ❄️defense in depth, ❄️secure defaults, ❄️fail securely, ❄️separation of duties, ❄️keep it simple, ❄️zero trust, ❄️privacy by design, and ❄️trust but verify.